Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 In the evening, we recommend a night at the Saigon Opera House for the Bamboo Theatre.
 Do buy your tickets ahead of time as they sell quickly and don’t buy the cheap seats (like us) as there are are few large pillars.
 Arrive early for a free drink and the show lasts no more than an hour.

-Have Dinner at Banana Mamas Rooftop Kitchen and stay and enjoy the glorious sunset views.
+Have Dinner at Banana Mamas Rooftop Kitchen and stay and enjoy the glorious city views.

 Day 4 : Mekong Delta Tour from Ho Chi Minh City

 We loved our days on the Mekong Delta, it’s too good to miss.
-Life revolves around the river with floating markets, riverside villages and beautiful landscape.
+Life revolves around the river and the floating markets and having breakfast in our boat as the sun rose over the Mekong will be a special memory.

-We recommend this excellent Mekong day tour.
-It leaves from Ho Chi Minh, meaning you don’t have to switch hotels for the night or lose time travelling.
+We took a 3-day Mekong tour but for your 2 week itinerary, we recommend this excellent Mekong day tour.
+It leaves from Ho Chi Minh, meaning you don’t have to switch hotels for the night or lose a day travelling.

 Day 5 : Fly to Hoi An

-You’re moving on to Hoi An and don’t listen to the nay-sayers who tell you it’s too touristy.
-It is too touristy but oh my it’s beautiful too.
+You’re moving on to Hoi An and don’t listen to the nay-sayers who tell you it’s too touristy; we almost didn’t visit because of the talk.
+To be fair it is touristy but oh my it’s beautiful too.
 Our biggest regret was that we only had 3 nights here.

 Take a morning flight from Ho Chi Minh to Da Nang.
 Vietjet run several flights every day for less than 50€.
 From Da Nang (about 40 minutes from Hoi An), book a shared minibus or private transfer from as little as 10€.